 Aesthetic centers are the sensible middle ground.
 They don’t have the pretensions of a spa, but they don’t skimp on quality either.
 Their range usually moves between 35-55 euros, and many have found their niche offering a professional service without unnecessary frills.

 Physiotherapy clinics are, surprisingly, the most economical.
-And it makes sense: when you treat someone who needs 20 sessions for a circulatory problem, you can’t charge as if it were a whim.
-Prices range from 25-40 euros, and some insurances even cover part of the cost if there is a medical prescription.
+And it makes sense: when you treat someone who needs 20 sessions for a circulatory problem, you can’t charge as if it were a luxury.
+Prices range from 25-40 euros, and some insurance even covers part of the cost if there is a medical prescription.

 Gyms and sports centers have entered this market strongly.
-Many offer pressotherapy as an additional service for members, with prices that can drop to as low as 20 euros per session.
+Many offer pressotherapy as an additional service for members, with prices that can go down to 20 euros per session.

 Behind each price are factors that often go unnoticed but explain why two apparently similar centers can have such different rates.

-Half an hour versus 45 minutes may seem minor, but in the world of pressotherapy those 15 minutes make a difference in price.
-And it makes sense: more machine time occupied, more staff cost, more equipment wear.
+Half an hour versus 45 minutes may seem like little, but in the world of pressotherapy those 15 minutes make a difference in price.
+And it makes sense: more machine time, more staff cost, more equipment wear.

 Then there is the issue of areas.
-A complete treatment including legs, arms, and abdomen can cost 20 euros more than one for legs only.
-Some centers have opted for a very smart modular system: you pay by area, so each person can tailor their treatment to their budget.
+A complete treatment including legs, arms, and abdomen can cost 20 euros more than just legs.
+Some centers have opted for a very smart modular system: you pay by area, so everyone can tailor their treatment to their budget.

-This is where the difference between vanity and necessity is noticeable, and prices reflect it mercilessly.
-Aesthetic treatments, those promising to eliminate cellulite or shape the figure, fall into the premium segment.
+This is where the difference between vanity and necessity is clear, and prices reflect it mercilessly.
+Aesthetic treatments, those that promise to eliminate cellulite or shape the figure, fall into the premium segment.
 Centers know this: those who come for beauty are willing to pay more.

 On the other hand, when we talk about real medical problems - swollen legs due to circulatory problems, lymphedema, recovery after surgery - prices tend to be more reasonable.
 Some private insurances even cover part of the cost if there is a medical report involved.